<appSettings> element for <configuration>

 The path specified is relative to the main configuration file.
 For a Windows Forms application, this is the binary folder (such as /bin/debug), not the location of the application configuration file.
 For Web Forms applications, the path is relative to the application root, where the web.config file is located.

-Note that the runtime ignores the attribute if the specified file can not be found.
+The runtime ignores the attribute if the specified file can't be found.

 |<configuration> Element||The root element in every configuration file used by the common language runtime and .NET Framework applications.|

 |<remove>||Removes a previously defined application setting.|

 The <appSettings> element stores custom application configuration information, such as database connection strings, file paths, XML Web service URLs, or any other custom configuration information for an application.
 The key/value pairs specified in the <appSettings> element are accessed in code using the ConfigurationSettings class.

 You can use the file attribute in the <appSettings> element of the Web.config and application configuration files.
 This attribute specifies a configuration file that provides additional settings or overrides the settings specified in the <appSettings> element.
 The file attribute can be used in source control team development scenarios, such as when a user wants to override the project settings specified in an application configuration file.